Skip to main content

 • Group 3 – poor colonisers, sensitive and poor soils only, may need introducing via established plugs

 No quantities have been outlined in the lists below because seed providers should be able to provide this detail, or already have this outlined in their meadow-mixes.
-In general, however, grassland communities will be between 50-80% grass, and those with high fertility will usually settle into a higher percentage content of the grass species.
+In general, however, grassland communities will be between 50-80% grass, and those with high nutrient levels will usually settle into a higher percentage content of the grass species.

 Species lists for different grassland types